-- 4.46 The 2023-24 period 5 High Needs forecast outturn variance of £0.680m leads to an overall DSG deficit projection of £16.064m at the end of 2023-24 compared to the Safety Valve target of £16.080m prior to the £3.290m Deficit Recovery payment from the DfE as per the Safety Valve agreement.
-This demonstrates that the Council is ahead of the target. - 4.47 Risks - The Children's Social Care Division is monitoring placement and care package expenditure during the year.
+- The Children's Social Care Division is monitoring placement and care package expenditure during the year.
 Pressure on placement spend is due to the sufficiency challenges both locally and nationally.
 The introduction of regulation for supported accommodation is predicted to increase charges as providers seek to pass on costs to Local Authorities.
-"Costs of new Ofsted regulation and inspection regime for semi-independent placement provision could be nine times higher than government funding, whilst one in five care beds could be withdrawn", report warns - London Innovation and Improvement Alliance (LIIA). - Services previously funded by the HRA have been reviewed for eligibility which may result in a General Fund pressure of £0.9m. - The service is also reviewing the housing accommodation charges from the Housing General Fund for Care Experienced Young People. - The £0.3m unachieved income budget within the High Needs General Fund budget poses an indirect financial risk to the Safety Valve target should there be a need to offset the £0.3m potential shortfall to support activities or resources (EHCP Coordinators) within the SEND service.
+"Costs of new Ofsted regulation and inspection regime for semi-independent placement provision could be nine times higher than government funding, whilst one in five care beds could be withdrawn", report warns London Innovation and Improvement Alliance (LIIA). - Services previously funded by the HRA have been reviewed for eligibility which may result in a General Fund pressure of £0.9m. - The service is also reviewing the housing accommodation charges from the Housing General Fund for Care Experienced Young People. - The £0.3m unachieved income budget within the High Needs General Fund budget poses an indirect financial risk to the Safety Valve target should there be a need to offset the £0.3m potential shortfall to support activities or resources (EHCP Coordinators) within the SEND service.
 The service is exploring all mitigating options available. - The service is monitoring all of the risks associated with the Safety Valve target which includes increasing complexity of needs requiring additional funding for special schools, increasing placement costs and extra out of borough placements to meet the local needs of some CYP pupils with complex needs.

-4.48 Opportunities
+4.50 Opportunities: